ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/flink/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-    You can continue learning about porting cloud applications to the Arm architecture for increased performance and cost savings.
-The Learning Path on Hyperscan is a great next step.
+    You can continue learning about porting other cloud applications to the Arm architecture for increased performance and cost savings.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

-recommended_path: "/learning-paths/servers-and-cloud-computing/envoy/"
+recommended_path: "/learning-paths/servers-and-cloud-computing/"
 # Link to the next learning path being recommended.